-p5.playground: an Interactive Programming Tool for p5.js (in progress)
+p5.playground: an Interactive Programming Tool for p5.js

 I developed an interactive debug tool for p5js which allows people to manipulate shapes on canvas in real time and visually understand a lot of the math that goes behind drawing stuff on canvas.
 This tool exists in a live coding p5 editor, and a Chrome extension.